Topological Materials Discovery from Crystal Symmetry: Topological Band Theory

-The last class of bands -- and the most ubiquitous (see~\cite{AndreiMaterials2} and Sec.~\ref{sec:materials}) -- exhibit the stable topology of TIs and topological crystalline insulators (TCIs).
+The last class of bands -- and the most ubiquitous~\cite{AndreiMaterials2} -- exhibit the stable topology of TIs and TCIs.
 Stable topological bands, unlike fragile bands or obstructed atomic limits, cannot be Wannierized, and remain non-Wannierizable when combined with (obstructed) atomic limits or fragile bands.
 However, stable topological bands can generically be partially Fourier-transformed into hybrid Wannier functions with one coordinate $r_{\perp}$ in position space perpendicular to two components ${\bf k}_{\parallel}$ in momentum space~\cite{MarzariReview,MarzariDavidWannier,VDBSheet,Z2pack,NicoDavidAXI2}.
-As first discovered by Thouless, Kohomoto, Nightingale, and de Nijs~\cite{TKNN,ThoulessPump,ThoulessWannier} in the 1980's, in stable TIs and TCIs, the positions of the hybrid Wannier functions necessarily wind as functions of ${\bf k}_{\parallel}$.
-In a 2D quantum Hall phase considered in the limit of a rational flux quantum per unit cell such that there exists a 2D Bravais lattice of commuting (magnetic) translations~\cite{ZakMagneticTranslation}, Thouless, Kohomoto, Nightingale, de Nijs, and other researchers~\cite{NiuPump} recognized that the hybrid-Wannier-center winding could be classified by an integer-valued topological invariant termed a Chern number.
+As first discovered by David Thouless, Mahito Kohomoto, Peter Nightingale, and Marcel de Nijs~\cite{TKNN,ThoulessPump,ThoulessWannier} in the 1980's, in stable TIs and TCIs, the positions of the hybrid Wannier functions necessarily wind as functions of ${\bf k}_{\parallel}$.
+In a 2D quantum Hall phase considered in the limit of a rational flux quantum per unit cell such that there exists a 2D Bravais lattice of commuting (magnetic) translations~\cite{ZakMagneticTranslation}, Thouless, Kohomoto, Nightingale, de Nijs, and other researchers~\cite{NiuPump} recognized that the hybrid-Wannier-center winding can be classified by an integer-valued topological invariant termed a Chern number.
 Crucially, the Chern number of a set of bands cannot be changed without closing a gap between the bands and other bands in the spectrum.
-Additionally, the Chern number of all of the occupied bands indicates the bulk Hall conductivity $\sigma_{H}^{xy}$ in the units of $e^{2}/h$, as well as the number of topological chiral edge states.
+Additionally, the Chern number of all of the occupied bands corresponds to the bulk Hall conductivity $\sigma_{H}^{xy}$ in the units of $e^{2}/h$, as well as to the number of topological chiral edge states.

+After the discovery of the integer quantum Hall effect in 2D Chern insulators~\cite{VonKlitzingNobel}, a wide variety of topological response effects have been theoretically proposed and experimentally verified in systems with higher symmetry or dimensionality, including TIs and TCIs [Fig.~\ref{fig:response}].
+Unlike in Chern insulators, the hybrid-Wannier winding in TIs and TCIs -- known as spectral flow because of its correspondence to the infinite ``flowing'' connectivity of topological boundary states~\cite{Fidkowski2011} -- is enforced by additional symmetries.
+Specifically, when combinations of spatial and $\mathcal{T}$ symmetries are relaxed in TIs and TCIs, the spectral flow may be removed (trivialized), and the bulk topology reduced to that of a fragile TI or an (obstructed) atomic limit.